ChrisG-Mesh/client-app-google-ext/README.md

 # Client Side - Google Extension x Mesh

-This README will guide you through the steps to get the extension up and running with our Mesh Web SDK through a Google Extensin
+This README will guide you through the steps to get the extension up and running with our Mesh Web SDK through a Google Extension

 ### Communication with Server App